-Now, Freud was a smart and creative fellow, but decades of research about dreaming have failed to support his views of dreaming.
-Some practicing psychoanalysts continue to operate as if Freud’s wish fulfillment theory of dreams is true, but, in fact, virtually none of Freud’s claims about the nature of dreams have stood the test of empirical research.
+While Freud was a smart and creative fellow, decades of research about dreaming have failed to support his views of dreaming.
+Some practicing psychoanalysts continue to operate as if Freud’s wish-fulfillment theory of dreams is true, but virtually none of Freud’s claims about the nature of dreams have stood the test of empirical research.

 In approaching the question of why we dream, modern researchers suggest that we should distinguish between the brain activity that occurs during REM sleep and the content of the dreams that we have.
 That is, it’s possible that the brain activity associated with REM sleep is doing something important—that it has some biological function—but that the actual dreams that we experience may not do anything at all.